Holiday rentals in Dublin - Casamundo base64Hash Holiday rentals in Dublin - Casamundo

 What are the most popular accommodations in Dublin?

-The most popular accommodation types in Dublin are apartment rental and bed and breakfast rental.
-With 422 accommodations in Dublin, the perfect holiday home is only one click away.
+The most popular accommodation types in Dublin are apartment rental and house rentals.
+With 630 accommodations in Dublin, the perfect holiday home is only one click away.

 What does it cost to rent a holiday home in Dublin?

-Prices start at just £44 per night.
-Most bed and breakfast rental in Dublin are 15 m² and apartment rental are 66 m².
+Prices start at just £50 per night.
+Most house rentals in Dublin are 119 m² and apartment rental are 72 m².

 Do you offer pet-friendly apartment rental in Dublin?